jasonsonthanhngo/expenses-tracker/README.md

 ![Screenshot](Preview/Expense.PNG)
 Expense page featuring a form to add new expense transactions and a list of previous expense transactions, facilitating effective tracking and management of spending habits.

+## Credits

+I would like to thank [The Code Dealer](https://www.youtube.com/@TheCodeDealer) for their tutorial on building an expense tracker.
+Their video [Full Stack Development with React and Node js - Expense Tracker Application.]([link-to-video](https://www.youtube.com/watch?v=i0JesTevAcA&ab_channel=TheCodeDealer)https://www.youtube.com/watch?v=i0JesTevAcA&ab_channel=TheCodeDealer) provided valuable guidance and inspiration for this project.